mjwanless/2800-202410-DTC13/README.md

   - **Add Recipes to Shopping Cart**: Add the ingredients of a selected recipe to your shopping cart for easy grocery planning.
   - **Adjust Quantities**: Adjust the quantity of ingredients based on your needs before purchasing.
 * **Recipe Recommendations**
-  - **Weekly Recommendations**: View weekly recommended recipes based on popular trends or user preferences.
+  - **Weekly Recommendations**: View weekly recommended recipes based on popular trends and user preferences.
   - **Monthly Hot Recipes**: Explore a list of monthly hot recipes that are currently trending.

+* **Calories Burned for Exercise**
+  - **Check Calories Burned for Exercise**: Input natural language to specify the types of exercises users performed and their durations, in order to calculate the calories burned for reference.
+* **Edit Preference List**
+  - **Add or Remove Preferences**: Input preference keywords to add or remove from the user's preference list.
+This action enables users to update their preferences, thereby receiving new weekly recommendations tailored to their preferences.

+* **Favorite Recipes**
+  - **Add recipes into Favorite list**: Add specific recipes to their favorite list by clicking the heart icon located in the upper right corner of the recipe information page.
+This allows users to conveniently access their favorite recipes directly from the favorite list in the user account.
+  - **Add recipes into Favorite list**: Remove specific recipes from favorite list by clicking the heart icon located in the upper right corner of My Favorites page.

+* **Edit Profile**
+  - **Edit User Profile**: Edit the user's phone number and address by clicking on the `Edit` button located in the upper right corner of the user account page.

+* **Feeback**
+  - **Provide Feedback**:  Users can submit their feedback, which will be displayed on the landing page for reference by potential users.

+* **Password**
+  - **Reset Password**: Users can reset their password by providing the correct security answer they set.
+Upon successful submission, they will receive an email confirming the password change.

+* **Payment**
+  - **Process Payment**: Users can proceed with payment by checking out recipes in the My Cart page.
+Upon completion, users will receive an email confirmation for their order.

 ## Credits, References, and Licenses
 - **Credits**: Developed by DTC 13